Last Updated on

 Remember, it’s better to start a pandesal bakery and expand later on than to start big and downsize eventually for lack of business strategy.

-As your business grows, so do you.
+As your business grows, so will you.
 And once you’re ready for expansion, you can buy more expensive equipment for mass production and add more bread products in your inventory.

 A significant percentage of your capital will be spent on buying baking equipment.
 Since you’ll be using them every day, you have to meticulously choose products that can withstand daily operations.